DavidZhongtai/davidzhongtai.github.io/content/posts/gpt.md

 ---

 # Adversial AI and Attacking Snapchat's My AI

+**UPDATE**: This article was covered in the [Fortune Magazine article](https://fortune.com/2023/04/21/snap-chat-my-ai-lies-location-data-a-i-ethics/) "Snap’s ‘My AI’ chatbot tells users it doesn’t know their location.
+It does." on 04-21-23!
 #### A short excursion into the craze of ChatGPT

 In this article, we cover a basic introduction into LLMs, ChatGPT, and a real life example of Snapchat.

 ChatGPT, the newest craze in a series of innovations regarding artificial intelligence.
 It seems like every day we hear about a new piece of software released.
 Few months before, GPT-3 shocked the world with its lifelike ability to hold conversations.
 As a result, this software enthralled the world--becoming one of the fastest pieces of technology to reach 1m users.